amgarton47/CS62data-structures/tools/README.md

     For each submission-directory, find the enumerated source-files, and create a .pdf listing of those files (in the _output) directory with a name of the form submission.pdf.

+## configuration files

+   Many of these scripts require an assignment.json (as for the autograder) file that describes all of the rubric items in this assignment.

+   A few of these scripts also require a classroom.json describing, for each student-ID, a full-name and e-mail address.